 Joana Choumali’s best-known exhibitions include:

-Resilients documents young, professional African women who “struggle with connecting to their family’s traditional past”.
-To emphasize the link between past and present, the women were photographed wearing traditional clothing worn by their grandmothers or older female relatives.
-Hââbré,The Last Generation is about facial scarification across the Ivory Coast, a practice that is dying out,
+Resilients documents young, professional African women “struggling to connect with their family’s traditional past”.
+To emphasize the link between past and present, the women were photographed wearing traditional clothing worn by their grandmothers.
+Hââbré,The Last Generation is about the dying Ivory Coast and the process of facial scarification.

-Born in Limpopo in 1993, Neo Matloga studied at the University of Johannesburg.
+Neo Matloga was born in Limpopo in 1993 and studied at the University of Johannesburg.
 His work is exhibited locally and internationally and on display at the City of Ekurhuleni, the South African Embassy in Washington DC, and in private collections.
 Matloga lives in Amsterdam, where he’s an “artist at De Ateliers, a post-academic institution”.

 “Influenced by his father’s quote, “art should heal psychologically,” and the energy projected by South African youth, Matloga rejects limiting himself to specific artistic mediums.
 His paintings, drawings, and collages are versatile.
 They explore the Post-Mandela era and “mythic power of Sophiatown, an area outside Johannesburg”.